The pandemic has changed a lot to the way employees work, and the way businesses operate.

 Here are the most 4 common types that companies are applying when choosing hybrid work:

-Fixed hybrid work model: The manager will decide on a set number of employees, days, and times between working remotely and in the office, which also makes scheduling easier.
+Fixed hybrid workplace model: The manager will decide on a set number of employees, days, and times between working remotely and in the office, which also makes scheduling easier.

 For example, employees will be divided into two teams.
-One team will work Tuesday and Friday, and the other will work Monday and Thursday.
+One team will work on Tuesday and Friday, and the other will work on Monday and Thursday.

 Flexible hybrid workplace model: Employees get to choose their location and work hours based on their priorities for the day.

-For example, if they need to spend time focusing on a project, they might choose to work from home or at a coffee shop.
-When they need a sense of community, need to meet, brainstorm or have a meeting with the team or attend a training session, they can choose to go into the office.
+For example, if they need to focus on a project, they might work from home or at a coffee shop.
+When they need a sense of community, need to meet, brainstorm, have a meeting with the team or attend a training session, they can choose to go into the office.

 Office-first hybrid workplace model: This is a model that prioritizes going to the office.
 Employees must be onsite but have the flexibility to choose a few days of the week to work remotely.